Search and Surveillance Act 2012

 1. Regulations made under subsection (1)(a) may do any or all of the following:

-2. prescribe different forms of warrant or order for use under different enactments:
+2. prescribe different forms of warrant, direction, or order for use under different enactments:

-1. prescribe any form of warrant or order by listing the minimum information requirements to be included:
+1. prescribe any form of warrant, direction, or order by listing the minimum information requirements to be included:

-1. authorise a chief executive or any other specified person or class of person to authorise variations in the language, provisions, or format of any form of warrant or order in the warrant or order:
+1. authorise the chief executive of a law enforcement agency or any other specified person or class of person to authorise variations in the language, provisions, or format of any form of warrant, direction, or order in the warrant or order:

-1. authorise a chief executive or any other specified class of person to include additional information in a prescribed form of warrant or order.
+1. authorise the chief executive of a law enforcement agency or any other specified class of person to include additional information in a prescribed form of warrant, direction, or order.

 1. The Governor-General may, by Order in Council, make regulations prescribing, for the purposes of the definition of cash seizure threshold amount in section 123A(1), an amount of New Zealand dollars that is more or less than $10,000.